wayneandlayne/Video-Game-Shield/README.md

 Installing
 ==========
 To install, extract the folders in this zip archive into your sketchbook, in a "libraries" subdirectory.
 On Windows, your sketchbook is probably in your My Documents, named "Arduino".
-On Linux, your sketchbook is probably ~/sketchbook/.
+On Linux, your sketchbook is probably ~/sketchbook/ or ~/Arduino/.

 If you're using a Mac, OSX probably unzipped the zip file with its own top-level directory.
 This is incorrect behavior, since our zip file doesn't have a top-level directory inside.
 To work around this issue, you should copy all the files and folders from this errant top-level folder into your sketchbook's libraries folder.